Houdini 20.5 Feathers

 All simulation work is performed by Houdini’s versatile Vellum solver.
 This system lets you create believable wind, gravity and turbulence effects.
 Feather simulations in Houdini take a couple of steps.

 Here’s a preview of the simulation network you’ll be creating.
 Note that all workflows, presented here, are just one method to perform simulations.
-Of course you can apply our own techniques and use wrangles instead point selections.
+Of course you can apply our own techniques and use wrangles instead of point selections.

 Feathers and groom by Andriy Bilichenko